 Keep in mind that each person’s body is different, so one individual may need or prefer a more intense workout than someone else to burn the same number of calories.
 Focus on your own limitations and goals.
 It’s a good idea to consult a medical professional about your health and fitness goals prior to trying something new, then create a fitness plan from there.

-Workout In The Morning For A Thanksgiving Post-Workout Meal
+Work Out In The Morning For A Thanksgiving Post-Workout Meal

 Before starting your day on Thanksgiving, consider your workout plans.
 A simple way to stay on track and keep your body as healthy and functioning as normal as possible is to start your day with exercise.
 Try and not wait until after eating in the afternoon or evening as this is normally the time of feeling sluggish after consuming such a rich meal.
 Instead, consider a morning workout routine that allows you to use the Thanksgiving meal as part of your post-workout plan.

-Take advantage of high quality foods, like turkey and roasted vegetables, as part of your post-workout plan.
+Take advantage of high-quality foods, like turkey and roasted vegetables, as part of your post-workout plan.
 When you complete a workout routine, your body needs protein and healthy nutrients to feed your muscles and begin the recovery process.
 A meal plan that focuses on helping your body recover after exercise allows you to make healthier choices during the meal.

 Consider your goals for recovery.
 Focus on the foods and nutrients you want to include in your post-workout meal plan before you start putting food on your plate.
 Select the foods with a high rate of the nutrients you want in your post-workout meal.

-Healthy Leftovers Versus Unhealthy Leftovers From Thanksgiving
+Healthy Leftovers Vs. Unhealthy Leftovers From Thanksgiving

-Leftovers may be part of your Thanksgiving tradition and it allows you to enjoy your favorite foods for a few days.
+Leftovers may be part of your Thanksgiving tradition and allows you to enjoy your favorite foods for a few days.
 The key challenges to maintaining and even losing weight during the holiday season is identifying the healthy leftovers and the unhealthy leftovers, so you can make healthy choices.

 Healthy leftovers include: